evennia/evennia/docs/source/Contribs/Arxcode-Installation.md

 Firstly, set aside a folder/directory on your drive for everything to follow.

-You need to start by installing [Evennia](https://www.evennia.com) by following most of the [Getting Started Instructions](../Setup/Installation.md) for your OS.
+You need to start by installing [Evennia](https://www.evennia.com) by following most of the [Git-installation instructions](../Setup/Installation-Git.md) for your OS.
 The difference is that you need to `git clone https://github.com/TehomCD/evennia.git` instead of Evennia's repo because Arx uses TehomCD's older Evennia 0.8 [fork](https://github.com/TehomCD/evennia), notably still using Python2.
 This detail is important if referring to newer Evennia documentation.

-If you are new to Evennia it's *highly* recommended that you run through the instructions in full - including initializing and starting a new empty game and connecting to it.
+If you are new to Evennia it's *highly* recommended that you run through the normal install instructions in full - including initializing and starting a new empty game and connecting to it.
-That way you can be sure Evennia works correctly as a base line.
-If you have trouble, make sure to read the [Troubleshooting instructions](../Setup/Installation-Git.md#troubleshooting) for your operating system.
-You can also drop into our [forums](https://groups.google.com/forum/#%21forum/evennia), join `#evennia` on `irc.freenode.net` or chat from the linked [Discord Server](https://discord.gg/NecFePw).
+That way you can be sure Evennia works correctly as a baseline.

 After installing you should have a `virtualenv` running and you should have the following file structure in your set-aside folder:

 ```
+muddev/
    vienv/
    evennia/
    mygame/
 ```

 Here `mygame` is the empty game you created during the Evennia install, with `evennia --init`.
 Go to